 - 1. Classroom curriculum and individual conferences that help students become critical thinkers and positive decision-makers, while also planning for their future. - 2.
 Removal of barriers to create a safe and supportive learning environment for all students. - 3.
 Open lines of communication with parents and guardians ensuring student support at school and at home. - 4.
 Communicate available resources to students, and encourage them to utilize innovative learning tools and supports. - 5.
+Apply Social Emotional Learning to help students manage academic and social pressures. - 6.
 The treatment of all students as valuable, life-long learners, providing them with access to the same resources and interventions in place to help them be successful in present and future endeavors.